alexavdb/vpn/README.md

 Sample output:

 ```
- ✅ You are already connected to AzireVPN in Netherlands (Amsterdam).
+ ✅ You are already connected to AzireVPN in Netherlands (Amsterdam) via WireGuard.
- 👋 Disconnecting from AzireVPN in Netherlands (Amsterdam)…
+ 👋 Disconnecting from AzireVPN in Netherlands (Amsterdam)...
+ ✅ Done.
- 📡 Connecting to AzireVPN in Germany (Berlin)…
+ 📡 Connecting to AzireVPN inGermany (Berlin)...
  ✅ Done.
 ```